Home » Cake & Cupcakes » Gingerbread Yule Log

 Gingerbread Yule Log

-This gingerbread Yule log will become a holiday favourite!
+This gingerbread Yule log will become a holiday favourite.
 The beauty of this cake will absolutely wow your guests and believe it or not it's simpler to make than it looks!
-The cake is a soft and airy gingerbread sponge cake, full of spices and molasses!
-Then it's filled and iced with a rum flavoured whipped cream!
+The cake is a soft and airy gingerbread sponge cake, full of spices and molasses.
+Then it's filled and iced with a rum flavoured whipped cream.
 It's simply irresistible!

-* Make sure to read the entire blog post.
+* For best results, read the entire article.
 Every step matters, and I’ll provide helpful tips along the way!

 Gingerbread Yule Log